MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: Introduction

 \section{Introduction}

-Demand for processing a large amount of data efficiently keeps increasing in various areas such as edge devices\cite{shi2016edge,satyanarayanan2017emergence}.
-However, in a traditional computer architecture called von Neumann architecture, processing huge amount of data may be inefficient due to the high cost of data movement and a bottleneck between the cpu and memory \cite{han2016eie,villa2014scaling}.
-GPUs can mitigate the bottleneck problem since it performs parallel operations and reuses the data many times once it is read from the memory.
-However, it still has several limitations such as high cost and energy consumption \cite{collange2009power}.
+The demand for efficient processing of large data volumes is increasing, particularly in edge devices, which are often constrained by battery limitations \cite{shi2016edge,satyanarayanan2017emergence}.
+However, traditional von Neumann architecture faces inefficiencies when dealing with extensive data due to costly data movement and a bottleneck between the CPU and memory \cite{han2016eie,villa2014scaling}.
+To address these challenges, GPUs have been employed to mitigate the bottleneck problem by performing parallel operations and reusing data multiple times after reading the data from memory.
+Despite these advantages, GPUs still present certain limitations, including high cost and energy consumption \cite{collange2009power}.